yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 What are Embeddings
 ===================
 The neural network extracts for each image a 512 dimension vector.
 Each index represents a feature of the image.
-These features were learned automatically but we can still try to guess what each feature represents by feeding lots of images through the nework and displaying the images that maximize a specific feature (neuron).
+These features were learned automatically but we can still try to guess what each feature represents by feeding lots of images through the nework and displaying the images that maximize a specific feature.
-First I create a tensor of all the embeddings in my dataset (full code is [here]())
+First I create a tensor of all the embeddings of images in my dataset (full code is [here]())

 ```python
 all_emb=torch.tensor([])